TheCascadian/HOI4FocusGUI/README.md

 ## ⚠️ **PLEASE READ!**

-1. **Save frequently.** There is no auto-save feature (so far).
+1. **Save frequently.** There *IS* now an auto-save feature.
 Backup your files in another folder when exporting to HOI4 code.
+Auto-save is NOT a replacement for backups and manual saving.
 2. **Toolkit is still in very early development.** Paradox are prone to breaking changes in modding, so, if you notice something out of the ordinary, feel free to stop in to my discord and let me know what's going on!

 ---